uchicago-cs/cmsc35350/README.md

 ## Identify relevant documents

 Your original queries likely generated many irrelevant documents.
 For example, my queries relating to Ethylene returned articles relating to the ripening of fruit.
 Thus, you may want to use an LLM to rate the relevance of each paper found so far.
-The program `check_relevance.py` does this, using this prompt:
+The program `source/llm_check_relevance.py` does this, using this prompt:

 >gpt_user_prompt = "Read the following abstract carefully.
 After reading, answer the following questions to determine if the abstract pertains to research related to finding a new and improved catalyst for the conversion of CO2 to ethylene, giving a score of 1 if true and 0 if false, and reporting each in a separate line with the form <HEADING>: <numeric score> <explanation>: **Topic Relevance**: Does the abstract mention 'CO2', 'carbon dioxide', 'ethylene', or 'catalysts'?
 List any terms used in the abstract that relate to these keywords.  **Research Focus**: Is the primary focus of the research on developing or testing materials that could act as catalysts?
 Specify what the research aims to achieve or discover.  **Outcome Mention**: Does the abstract discuss any results or potential outcomes regarding the efficiency, selectivity, or improvement of catalysts for converting CO2 to ethylene?
 Briefly describe these outcomes.  **Innovation Highlight**: Does the abstract indicate any novel approaches, techniques, or materials being investigated or used for the catalysts?
 Detail any innovative aspects mentioned. **Aggregate Score**: Add the four scores to get an aggregate score of from 0 to 4, and report that score in the form **Aggregate Score**: <score>, along with a sentence of about 50 words explaining your overall score. [## BEGIN ABSTRACT " + chunk + " END ABSTRACT ##]"

 We run the program as follows.
-You need to know an ip address for an inference server.
+You need to know an ip address and API key for an inference server.

 ```
-% python3 source/check_relevance.py $IPADDRESS $DATASET
+% python3 source/llm_check_relevance.py $IPADDRESS $APIKEY $DATASET
 ```
-This produces a file `../$DATASET/${DATASET}_scores.csv`, e.g. see the first two lines of `eth/eth_scores.csv`:
+This produces a file `$DATASET/${DATASET}_scores.csv`, e.g. see the first two lines of `eth/eth_scores.csv`:

 ```
 000019fa6cd085dd4668e61800794e0764516e37,3,1,0,1,1,"The abstract is partially relevant to the topic of finding a new and improved catalyst for the conversion of CO2 to ethylene, as it discusses the use of TiO2 as a catalyst and the limitation of CO2 formation.
 However, the primary focus is on waste management and not specifically on CO2 to ethylene conversion."